 (2) We believe that it is highly unlikely that all or substantially all of these guarantees and commitments will be drawn or settled within one year, and contracts may expire without being drawn or settled.
 The management of the liquidity risk associated with potential extensions of funds is outlined in the preceding Risk measurement section.

-(3) Commencing O4 2019, the accrued interest payable recorded on certain deposits carried at EVTEP, previously presented in deposits is presented in other liquidity.
+(3) Commencing Q4 2019, the accrued interest payable recorded on certain deposits carried at FVTPL previously presented in deposits is presented in other liabilities.
+Amounts have been reclassified to conform with this presentation.